 2 Lima Beans Contain Water

-Many often assume we only get water from liquids.
+Many people assume we only get water from liquids.
 This is not true.
-We get water from the foods we eat too.
+We also get water from the foods we eat.
 Vegetables contribute to our hydration.
-Each 1/2 cup of Lima beans has about 65 grams of water.
+Each half cup of lime beans has about 65 grams of water.
 While this might not seem like much, it adds up when you factor in all the other foods you eat.

 It only takes a 2% drop in water intake to be clinically dehydrated.
 This can lead to significant reductions in both aerobic and strength training exercise ability.
 One small investigation (9 people) noted just a 2.9% reduction in fluid intake resulted in exercise seeming harder to perform and it also leads to a 14% reduction in muscle power.